 “She goes everywhere searching for the truth from Iraq to the Berlin Wall to a hospital bed in the USA but always with the same clarity and poetry.
 Truth and Beauty what more can you ask???” — Kathleen Chalfant

 Lydia Stryk was born in DeKalb, Illinois, birthplace of barbed wire and flying ears of corn.
-She grew up between DeKalb and London, England, and as a child also lived in Japan where she studied Kabuki and performed on the stage, and in Iran.
-After high school, she trained at the Drama Centre, London and pursued an acting career in New York for exactly one year before returning to school to study History at Hunter College and then Journalism at NYU.
+She grew up between DeKalb and London, England, and as a child also lived in the holy city of Mashhad, Iran and in Yamaguchi, Japan where she studied Kabuki and performed on the stage.
+After high school, she trained at the Drama Centre, London and pursued an acting career in New York for exactly one year before returning to school to study History and Education at Hunter College and then Journalism at NYU.

-She is the recipient of a Berrilla Kerr Foundation Playwright Award, a Rella Lossy Playwriting Award and an After Dark Award.
-Actors have received nominations and awards for their work in her plays, most recently, the 2019 NAACP Theatre Award, for which she was also nominated for best playwright for An Accident.
-Her work has been part of theatre festivals and playwrighting conferences across the country and internationally and has brought her to residency programs, including the William Inge Center, Hedgebrook and the Wurlitzer Foundation in Taos, NM, where she began her first novel.
-The novel, The Teachers’ Room, will be published by Bywater Books in 2022.
+Her work has been part of theatre festivals and playwrighting conferences across the country and internationally and has brought her to residency programs, including the William Inge Center, Hedgebrook and the Wurlitzer Foundation in Taos, NM, where she began work on her first novel, The Teachers’ Room, a process she describes in an essay entitled “A Playwright Crosses the Border into Fiction.”
+The novel will be published by Bywater Books in 2022.